-Diversity Newslinks is a bi-monthly web-based publication of the Duke University Office for Institutional Equity and provides up-to-date information related to issues of diversity, inclusion and cultural competence in healthcare, higher education and areas that impact our workplaces and communities.
+Diversity Newslinks is a web-based publication of the Duke University Office for Institutional Equity and provides up-to-date information related to issues of diversity, inclusion and cultural competence in healthcare, higher education and areas that impact our workplaces and communities.
 We cover a broad range of topics and provide a balance of theory and practical advice.
-Monthly book reviews are also included in each issue.
+Book reviews are also included in each issue.
 Please subscribe to be notified when a new issue is released.

 Have you seen our "Diversity Toolkit" page?

 Sundown Towns: A Hidden Dimension of American Racism

 Publisher: New Press, Touchstone

 Publication Dates: 2005, 10/3/2006

 In this groundbreaking work, bestselling sociologist James W. Loewen, author of the national bestseller Lies My Teacher Told Me, brings to light decades of hidden racial exclusion in America.
 More in our current issue.

 The National Women’s History Month theme for 2016 honors women who have shaped America’s history and its future through their public service and government leadership.